morey-tech/argocd-example-apps/2022-11-webinar.md

   ```

 We are using the `targetRevision` of the Parent Application as a Helm parameter, to set the `targetRevision` of the child Applications (rendered by the Helm chart).
 When the `targetRevision` is changed on the parent Application, it will template the Helm chart with the new value.
 The child Applications will become out-of-sync due to their new `targetRevision`.
-### Enable auto-sync for the App-of-Apps Application.
-To automate the deployment of changes to the parent Application, you will enable the automated sync policy.
-This will cause any change to the Application source in the repo or Application itself, to be applied immediately.

-1. In the top menu, click "APP DETAILS".
-2. Under the "SYNC POLICY" section, click "ENABLE AUTO-SYNC".
-    1. This will cause the application to immediately create the missing resources for the Application (i.e., the namespaces).
-3. In the top right of the App Details pane, click the X to close it.
    <!-- 1.
 You can see this by clicking out of the App Details page and looking for the green checkmark on the resources. -->
 <!-- 3.
 To the right of the "SELF HEAL", click "ENABLE".
 This will ensure that if a resource is deleted in the cluster (i.e., drift from the desired state) that Argo CD will automatically recreate it.
 This is important for namespaces as they are required for the Application using that namespace. -->
    <!-- 2.
 We will not enable "PRUNE RESOURCES" because the Application is managing other Application resources, who's deletion could be *catostraophic*.
 If you are confident in the processes surrounding changes to your environment configuratin repo, then this could be enabled allowing for automatic clean-up. -->